AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Experimental results

-\fig{fig:exp_eta} and \fig{fig:exp_speedtx} show the distribution of the absolute error on the TX movement direction $\eta$ and speed $v^{\rm tx}$, by varying the observation window size.
-With a sufficiently long window, i.e., $16$~ms or longer, \ourname{} achieves median errors lower than $15^{\circ}$ and $2$~cm/s for $\eta$ and $v^{\rm tx}$, respectively.
-For Setup~$1$, $\hat{\varepsilon}_{\eta}$ is affected by the difficulty in estimating the \ac{aod} of the \ac{los} path, since the RX is located at the very edge of the field of view of the TX antenna.
-In the next section, we show that the more realistic Setup~$2$ leads to substantial improvements in the estimate of $\eta$.
+Besides the target Doppler, \ourname{} can additionally estimate the TX velocity.
+In \fig{fig:exp_speed_eta}, we present both the velocity modulus and its direction. \fig{fig:exp_speedtx} shows that, with a sufficiently long window, i.e., $16$~ms or longer, \ourname{} achieves median errors lower than $5$~cm/s for $v^{\rm tx}$ in all the presented setups.
+The error on the estimate of $\eta$ in \fig{fig:exp_eta}, gets lower than $15$° for Setups $1$ and $2$ with $KT\geq16$~ms. For Setup~$1$ and~$3$, $\widehat{\varepsilon}_{\eta}$ is affected by the difficulty of estimating the \ac{aod} for the \ac{los} path, since the RX is located at the very edge of the field of view of the TX antenna.
+Additionally, the performance in Setup~$3$ is further affected by lower accuracy of estimating the \acp{aod} for the weak paths scattered by a human body.